 5. Go Skiing!

 A great way to take advantage of the snow is by doing some fun winter sports.
-In Rhode Island, we ski. snowboard and tube at Yawgoo Valley in Exeter, RI.
+In Rhode Island, we ski, snowboard, and tube at Yawgoo Valley in Exeter, RI.
 It is a small mountain which makes it well-suited for kids to learn to ski.
-When we want a real ski holiday, we head to New Hampshire!
+When we want a real ski holiday, we head to New Hampshire or Vermont!

 We also go to Loon Mountain in New Hampshire, a full-scale vacation site with many more trails.
 Here is another article about an adult trip to nearby Bretton Woods in NH by RoarLoud.
-You can also snowshoe, snowmobile and cross-country ski.
-When we want to do these winter activities we head to Fox Carlton Pond in Maine where we stay in their beautiful small lodge and they schedule these excursions for us.
-RoarLoud also has an article that gives ideas of where to do other winter sports here.
+You can also snowshoe, snowmobile, and cross-country ski.

-Together with slides and lights, they are really a thing of beauty and worth a trip.
-They are near Loon Mountain and Santa’s Village in North Conway, so you can make a trip with these activities.
+Together with slides and lights, these man-made castles of ice are a thing of beauty.
+They are near Loon Mountain and Santa’s Village in North Conway, so you easily include these activities on a weekend trip to New Hampshire.

 15. New York City

-Not actually in New England, but a must do at Christmastime, Central Park never disappoints.
+Not actually in New England, but a must-do at Christmastime, NYC never disappoints.
 The lights, decorations, roasting chestnuts, store windows, carriage rides are so much of what I love about Christmas.
 Check out my article about why I love New York at Christmas so much.
-Or subscribe here, my weekly newsletter shows up directly in your inbox!

-16. Spend a winter weekend in a New England Country Inn.
+17. Spend a Winter Weekend in a New England Country Inn.